Never underestimate the amazing healing power of a game of fetch…

 “It doesn’t have to be permanent,” she said quickly.
 “It would just be a couple of weeks or so, until she’s on the mend.

 “Nobody’s going to rehome a dog who’s pining away to nothing.
 You did such a good job with Boxer.”

 Boxer was a two-year-old mongrel with a lopsided smile and buckets of charm.
 When he’d arrived at the centre he was so scared, he growled at anyone who came near.
 He’d never even been on a lead.

-I took him under my wing and inside three weeks, he’d not only learned to trust people, he’d been adopted.
-In two days his new family were taking him home.
+I took him under my wing and inside three weeks, he’d not only learned to trust people, he’d been picked for adoption.
+In two days’ time, his new family would be taking him home.

 “Have you tried introducing her to Pickles?”
 I suggested.